cloudfoundry/docs-bosh/content/jobs.md

     assume there is necessarily an instance with index `0`, and use `spec.bootstrap` instead.

+!!!
+Caveat
+    From within an ERB template, there is no programatic way to know the name of the job that the template is defined in.
+Thus release authors are forced to hardcode the job name in ERB templates that need it.
+Due to this limitation, there is unfortunately no way to write ERB templates that are agnostic of the job name they belong to.

 ##### Networking setup

 - `spec.address`: Default network address for the instance.
 This can be an